 When Could the Next Crypto Hit $1?
 Scenario Planning, Not Promises

-• Mid-term (late 2026–2027): HBAR, KAS, and VET may advance as partnerships convert into measurable usage.
+- Mid-term (late 2026–2027): projects like HBAR, KAS, and VET may move if partnerships become measurable usage and if liquidity supports mid-cap expansion.

 Should You Invest in the Next Crypto to Hit $1?